koliseoapi/help/content/tickets/invoices.md

 ## Enabling automatic invoices

-To enable automatic invoices, fill out your invoice details:
+To activate automatic invoices, fill out your invoice details:

 1. Under the **Events** tab in your dashboard, select your event and click **Edit**.
 2. Select the **Invoices** &raquo; **Invoicing info** tab.
 3. Fill out all the fields in the form and click **Save**.

 You can specify the concrete type and percentage of taxes according to your local legislation (VAT for the majority of Europe).
-This may only be applicable for local events where all attendees share the same tax policy.
+This configuration may only be applicable for local events where all attendees share the same tax policy.
 Please consult your legal counsel before enabling automatic invoices, or contact info@koliseo.com if you have questions.

 ## List of invoices

-As event organizer, you can get the list of all invoices emitted under the **Invoices** tab in the edit page for your event.
+As the event organizer, you can get the list of all invoices emitted under the **Invoices** tab in the edit page for your event.

 ## What's next